OscarKoo/IndividualLock/README.md

 Individual key has its own locking object, you can avoid to lock all the requests via one object.

-And it can detect the locking object is being locked or not and release the idle locking objects according the expiration automatically.
+And it can detect the locking object is being locked or not and release the idle locking objects according to the expiration automatically.

 FOR Sync scenario: use 'lock' to lock object